Statoil to decide on Scottish floating wind farm in September

 Portugal too has plans to build a 25 MW floating wind demonstration farm.

-The pre-commercial pilots in France and Britain will be a major step toward wider rollout worldwide.
+The pre-commercial pilots in France and Britain will be a major step towards wider rollout worldwide.

 Denmark’s Dong Energy, world leader in offshore wind power, however, is not rushing to embrace the immature technology.